RAHansen/CleaningDataProject/README.md

-# CleaningDataProject
-Course Project for Getting and Cleaning Data Course
+## Course Project for Getting and Cleaning Data Course
----
-title: "README for Course Project"
-author: "R.A.Hansen"
-date: "Sunday, February 22, 2015"
-output: html_document
----

 This project summarizes measurement data used in the study of wearable computing devices.
 The original study is referenced here: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>